dawit-bit/New-Repository/DatascienceCapStoneProject/README.md

 _________________

 Note: Some project files were uploaded as zipped folders containing *.png files, because the author was unable to extract the corresponding *.ipynb files from the Jupyter notebooks.
-      TO VIEW THESE FILES YOU MAY NEED TO DOWNLOAD THE ZIPPED FOLDER TO YOUR LOCAL DRIVE, BY CLICKING ON VIEW RAW
+      TO VIEW THESE FILES, PLEASE DOWNLOAD THE ZIPPED FOLDER TO YOUR LOCAL DRIVE